ambernettech/chefdk-fundamentals/scene_04.md

 -

-Lets move our recipe to the setup cookbook and place it alongside our default recipe.
+Lets move our recipe to the workstation cookbook and place it alongside our default recipe.

 -

-Well now that we have our cookbook with its README and version number its time to add it to source control.
-We are going to use git in this workshop but you are welcome to use version control tools that are the most effective for your team.
+Well now that we have our cookbook with its README and version number its time to add it to version control.

 -

-Is git installed?
-Do we know if it will be installed with every new instance that is setup?

-It sounds like we need the tool now to store our cookbook but we also want to define a policy that git is installed on all of our workstations.

-Lets update our setup cookbook's setup recipe to define a new statement of configuration policy:

-The package named 'git' is installed

-> Allow time for individuals to complete this exercise.
-This reinforces the concept that chef-apply works on a filepath.

--

-We add a package resource named 'git' to the setup recipe within our setup cookbook.

--

-Then we use chef-apply to apply our recipe.
-The recipe path has changed.
-Remember it is inside the setup cookbook's recipe directory.

--

-It is great to store recipes within a cookbook but its tiresome working with recipes in this way.
-Constantly having to specify this entire path.
-That's not really delightful.

-And that's because `chef-apply` is a great tool to explore concepts within Chef but it is not the tool that you will be using on your production systems.

-There is another tool named 'chef-client' which we will explore in the next section.

--

-Now with git installed, it's time for us to actually add the cookbook to source control.

--

-Lets change folder into the setup cookbook.
+Lets change folder into the workstation cookbook.

 -